BARNZ has had its say on the Civil Aviation Bill, the first major review of New Zealand’s aviation and airport law in nearly three decades.

 We also support improved thresholds for airports to consult with their major customers about capital expenditure projects.
 We agree that the Minister should have power to levy drone users for the costs they create for the aviation system – at the moment these costs are mostly being imposed on airlines, and in turn their passengers, which is unacceptable.

-BARNZ’s submission on the bill is likely to be published later this year.
+BARNZ’s submission on the bill is available here.